Seizing child recieving IN treatmentTherapeutic Intranasal Drug Delivery

 Kelly et al conducted a similar EMS study, comparing intranasal naloxone to intramuscular naloxone in 155 prehospital opiate overdose cases.[15]
 Unfortunately they did not have access to concentrated naloxone and had to use 2 mg of naloxone in 5 ml of solution – a volume that would be predicted to be less effective due to run-off into the throat (See intranasal medication delivery overview section of this web site).
 Nevertheless, they still found both treatments equivalent in terms of opiate reversal (74-83%) though IM naloxone worked faster.
 Interestingly, only 2% of patients given intranasal naloxone experienced agitation or irritation upon awakening, a difference they attributed to the gradual absorption and gradual awakening seen with intranasal naloxone.
 This finding was felt to be an advantage of IN naloxone, since the rapid awakening and hypoxic agitation seen with administration of IV naloxone is of considerable concern to some EMS providers.
 Based on this data and the considerable danger of needle stick exposure in this patient population, these authors conclude that IN naloxone should be the first line therapy for opiate overdose in the prehospital setting.

 Robertson et al reviewed their EMS data on 154 opiate overdoses requiring rescue naloxone over a 17 month period.[21]
 They found that the EMS providers used IV naloxone 104 times and IN naloxone 50 times.
-The mean time from arrival at scene to awakening was identical for both delivery routes (about 20 minutes) though naloxone was faster in onset once an IV was established (8 minutes verus 12 minutes).
+The mean time from arrival at scene to awakening was identical for both delivery routes (about 20 minutes) though naloxone was faster in onset once an IV was established (8 minutes versus 12 minutes).
 34% of patients in the naloxone grip were given a second dose, while 18% in the IV group needed a second dose.
 The authors conclude "Given the difficulty and potential hazards in obtaining IV access in many patients with narcotic overdose, IN naloxone appears to be a useful and potentially safer alternative."

 Merlin et al did a retrospective review of all naloxone administration in their single 6 truck EMS system over a two year period.[23]
 They then eliminated all cases that did not have confirmed opiate overdose (admitted by patient or family, found with paraphernalia of opiate injection, confirmed by urine toxicology screen).
 Using this strict inclusion criteria they found 96 cases of opiate overdose treated with naloxone.
 Of these cases 55 received IV naloxone, 38 intranasal and 3 intramuscular.
 Comparing baseline respiratory rates and change in Glasgow coma scores they found no statistical difference: IV naloxone patients had increase in respirations from 10/minute to 18/minute and GCS increase from 4 to 15.
 IN naloxone patients had increase in respirations from 10/minute to 16/minute and GCS increase from 3 to 12.
 The authors conclude that "among subjects with confirmed opioid overdose, intranasal naloxone is as effective as intravenous naloxone at reversing central nervous system depressive effects caused by opioids."